jkawamoto/roadie/README.md

 ```

 ## Initialization
-After installing `roadie`, the following initialization is required in order to
+After installing Roadie, the following initialization is required in order to
-authorize `roadie` to access cloud services.
+authorize Roadie to access cloud services.

 ```sh
 $ roadie init